 The simplest scenario: no storage, no complicated networking, no database services

-Even if you have a more complicated situation, the simplest scenario offers a useful case study that highlights the most important parts of a transition.
-If you have a little spare room in your project, you could spin up a small instance for testing, and then treat this first section as a tutorial and practice run.
+Even if you have a more complicated situation, the simplest scenario offers a useful case study that highlights the most important parts of a migration.
+If you have a little spare room in your project, you could spin up a small instance for testing, and then treat this first section as a tutorial or practice run.

 Step One: Collect information

 When you create your new instance, even though it will be based on a snapshot of the old instance, it won't automatically inherit all the old instance's settings.